 IT support service providers; and

-When transferring personal information outside the EEA, we will:
+When transferring personal information outside the UK and EEA, we will:

-include the standard contractual data protection clauses approved by the European Commission for transferring personal information outside the EEA into our contracts with those third parties (these are the clauses approved under Article 46.2 of the General Data Protection Regulation (“GDPR“); or
+include the standard contractual data protection clauses approved by the UK Government or the European Commission (as applicable) for transferring personal information outside the EEA into our contracts with those third parties (these are the clauses approved under Article 46.2 of the General Data Protection Regulation (“GDPR”) and the UK version of it); or

-ensure that the country in which your personal information will be handled has been deemed “adequate” by the European Commission under Article 45 of the GDPR; or
+ensure that the country in which your personal information will be handled has been deemed “adequate” by UK Government or the European Commission (as applicable) under Article 45 of the GDPR (and the UK version of it); or

 Technologies such as cookies, beacons, tags and scripts are used by us and our partners, affiliates, or analytics or service providers.
 These technologies are used in analysing trends, administering the Site, tracking users’ movements around the Site and to gather demographic information about our user base as a whole.
 We receive reports based on the use of these technologies by these companies on an individual as well as aggregated basis.